shay-te/bigpipe-response/website/docs/configuration.md

   javascript: # javascript configuration
     default_processor: jsx # default javascript processor is named "jsx"
     bundle_link_dependencies: true # true/false determining if js_dependencies should by bundled or not
-    dom_bind: bigpipe_response.javascript_dom_bind.react_dom_bind.ReactDomBind # what "JavascriptDOMBind" should we use to connect generated Javascript with the DOM
+    dom_bind: bigpipe_response.javascript_dom_bind.react_dom_bind.ReactDomBind # what "JavascriptDOMBind" should we pay to connect generated Javascript with the DOM

   css: # css configuration
     default_processor: css